FinOps Uncut: Interview with a Cloud Financial Expert

 There are many KPIs that can be used to measure FinOps success.
 If we were to pick a single KPI at Fiserv to measure optimization success it would be the savings (both absolute and percentage) generated from our good FinOps habits.
 Nothing communicates to upper management better than money saved.

 Two particularly useful KPIs that I visit frequently are the utilization and coverage of our RIs and SPs.
 For example, I target a specific percentage of EC2 instances that are always covered by RIs and SPs.
 If they come out lower than this number, I review the data to understand the root cause behind the result and work to correct it.
-From a utilization KPI perspective, we are adamant that our Reserved Instance and Savings Plan utilization is at or near 100%; anything less than that is money wasted on a commitment to the cloud vendor.
+Zesty has really helped us a lot here, from a utilization KPI perspective, Zesty has helped us achieve a near 100% utilization of all of our Reserved Instance commitments.
+Using Commitment Manager we have significantly cut our spend to our cloud provider.

 How do you work with technical teams on reducing cloud costs?